sartyukhov/KinozalParser/README.md

-# KinozalBot
+# KinozalParser
-Search new releases and send them to Telegram
+Search new releases at Kinozal.tv